kalpana-da/ML-Projects/project_1/README.md

-# Netflix Titles — Category Classifier (Movie vs TV Show)
+# Netflix — Category Classifier (Movie vs TV Show)

 A clean, portfolio-ready ML project: **predict whether a title is a Movie or a TV Show** using metadata (title/description text, country, rating, duration, etc.).